 Using a Bench Scraper

 When you work with sticky dough, it can become quite messy as it sticks to the work surface, utensils, and your fingers.
 A bench scraper keeps your hands out of the dough while you can still manipulate it.
 You can use a bench scraper for the early stages of kneading a yeast dough when it is still prone to sticking to your hands.
 Cookie dough is another challenge, and you may want to use the scraper to work with it before you roll it out.
-See it used in this bread machine dough demonstration.

 After you've rolled out pie dough, a bench scraper is a perfect tool for lifting it from the work surface without tearing.
 A spatula or knife isn't wide enough to do the trick, while the wide blade of the scraper is excellent.